pippin-29/Philosophy_2_02/README.md

 # Dining Philosophers Problem

-All philosophers are treated as indivdual threads.
+All philosophers are treated as individual threads.
 And have one fork.

 Each thread can access any fork as long as it is not in use. (facilitated with the use of one mutex per fork.)

+Two forks are required to eat.

 Threads can not signal between each other.